greends-ipython

 3. Exercises from CS50 Problem set 0, 1 and 2.

-Class 4 (October 3, 2025): handling exceptions in Python: raising and catching exceptions
+Class 4 (October 3, 2025): handling exceptions in Python: catching and raising exceptions

 See lecture https://cs50.harvard.edu/python/weeks/3/